BDX-town/Mangane/README.md

 ## :rocket: Deploy on Pleroma/Akkoma

-Installing Mangane on an existing Pleroma server is easy.
+Installing Mangane on an existing Pleroma or Akkoma instance is easy.
-Log in your server and follow those instructions depending on your configuration.
+Log in with SSH your server and follow those instructions depending on your configuration.

 ### Download

 First you need to download Mangane on your server.

-#### OTP
+#### For OTP install

 ```
 /opt/pleroma/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip
 ```
 *Note: The pleroma_ctl path may vary on your system*

-#### Mix / Source
+#### For Mix/Source install

 ```
 mix pleroma.frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip
 ```

-#### Admin-fe with database configuration enabled
+#### With Admin-fe

+If database configuration is enabled, you can also install Mangane from the Admin interface of Pleroma/Akkoma.
 Just fill the form at Frontend/Available like this.

 ![admin-fe](./admin-fe.png)